City-of-Helsinki/youth-membership-admin-ui/README.md

 Execute tests with `yarn browser-test`

 Browser tests are ran configured to run in Travis against the cron event with the `browser-test:ci` command.
 Cron is configured to run once a day.

+### Required environment variables

+Proper values for browser tests environment variables can be found from youth-membership dev key vault and pipelines.

+- BROWSER_TESTING_USERNAME
+- BROWSER_TESTING_USERNAME_NO_ACCESS
+- BROWSER_TESTING_PASSWORD
+- BROWSER_TESTING_URL
+- BROWSER_TESTING_EXISTING_USER_FIRST_NAME
+- BROWSER_TESTING_EXISTING_USER_LAST_NAME

+### Optional environment variables

+Run the test case with an existing profile id.
+This is used in the DevOps test environment.

+- BROWSER_TESTING_EXISTING_USER_YOUTH_PROFILE_ID

+### Optional environment variables for local api

+Browser tests are capable add super user accesses for test user.
+This is needed on DevOps review environments for example.

+If BROWSER_TESTS_API_URL is set the other API -variables must also be set.

+- BROWSER_TESTS_API_URL
+- BROWSER_TESTING_API_USERNAME
+- BROWSER_TESTING_API_PASSWORD

+### Optional environment variables for local open-city-profile

+Browser tests are capable add tunnistamo client id for open-city-profile if it is missing.
+This is needed on DevOps review environments for example.

+If BROWSER_TESTING_OPEN_CITY_PROFILE_URL is set the other OPEN_CITY_PROFILE -variables must also be set.

+The BROWSER_TESTING_OPEN_CITY_PROFILE_CLIENTID value should be the same as the value set on tunnistamo.

+These are optional variables

+- BROWSER_TESTING_OPEN_CITY_PROFILE_URL
+- BROWSER_TESTING_OPEN_CITY_PROFILE_USERNAME
+- BROWSER_TESTING_OPEN_CITY_PROFILE_PASSWORD
+- BROWSER_TESTING_OPEN_CITY_PROFILE_CLIENTID

 ## Known issues
 https://github.com/City-of-Helsinki/youth-membership-admin-ui/issues